Tuesday, 26 August 2025

 It was touching to be around so many fans, all decked out in Hip gear, eager to participate in this four-plus-hour event.
 While walking downtown Windsor to the Chrysler Theatre, I bumped into Rob and Mike as they were heading into the venue.

 We all have grieved the passing of Gord Downie.
-He was our favourite poet, our frontman, and created the lyrics of our lives.
+He was our favourite poet and our frontman and created the lyrics of our lives.
 Of our stories.
 Of our Canada.
 The Tragically Hip continues to touch the hearts of fans, even though they are no longer touring.

 This past week, I had to say goodbye to my 14-year-old dog, Kirby.
 He was my loyal and constant companion, and my heart broke.
 I've been listening to the Hip daily, and their music is helping me during this time of grief.
 I'm so happy this band has been around for as long as they have and continues sharing these incredible songs across our nation and beyond.
 If you have time this week, queue up some Hip, sit back and enjoy.